Rhinemann/mage-hack/src/chapters/ST_Rules.typ

 ==== Organization
 A organization works much like a mob, but it is a much larger group operating on a level beyond what any single individual (even a mage) can do.
 Secret societies, military forces, spy networks, organized crime, oligarch families, corporations, covert rebellions, insidious cults, police forces, and occult conspiracies are examples of organizations.
-A organization possesses a scale trait of #d8 or higher, giving it a powerful advantage when acting against the PCs.
-An organization has a Org Dice trait just like a mob has a Mob Dice trait.
+An organization possesses a scale trait of #d8 or higher, giving it a powerful advantage when acting against the PCs.
+An organization has an Org Dice trait just like a mob has a Mob Dice trait.

+#colbreak()
 ==== Levelling Challenges
 Tailoring dice ratings is more art than science.
 A challenge pool with fewer dice takes less time than a challenge pool with more.
 A challenge pool of larger dice will take more time still and will also require the PCs to tap more resources and push harder to bring down those dice.
 Larger ratings of signature assets, which rarely change, make the challenge harder still.